CES Gadget Show: Flying taxis, toilet paper robots and more

 The goal is to help riders breeze over traffic in shared air taxis between suburbs and cities and eventually within cities.
 Uber plans to launch the aircraft in Dallas, Los Angeles and Melbourne, Australia.
 The air taxis, which look like a cross between a helicopter and a small airplane, will be all-electric.

-The air taxis are designed to take off vertically and cruise at speeds up to 200 miles (322 kilometers).
+The air taxis are designed to take off vertically and cruise at speeds up to 180 miles per hour (290 kilometers per hour).
 They’re designed to fly up to 60 miles (97 kilometers) at a time.

 While Uber has been working on the air taxi concept for years, Hyundai brings to the project a company with experience manufacturing cars on a global scale.

-Note: This story has been corrected to state that Uber’s air taxis are designed to cruise at a speed of 180 miles per hour; a technical issue led to publication of an incorrect figure.